jdelamare/weather-mtb/README.md

 #### Geolocation
 Need to handle the error if the user refuses to provide tracking information.

+Random thought on caching.. cache by lat/lon down to two sig figs and store in dynamoDB?

+upcoming weather based on location data of a particular trail system?

 ### Backend
 Chalice application- not providing any static files from this (as opposed to the